Can you help build the profile of women's hockey played at Wembley and encourage today's players to connect with their past history?

 Perhaps you too, can help?
 If you feel you are able to contribute an interesting tale of journeys to and from Wembley, an experience in London on the day, of what happened in the game and what impressed you or what you remember of the atmosphere in the Stadium, please do so.
 Any programmes, pennants or other mementoes of your day which you could donate to the Museum would be gratefully received.

-One of the Museum’s Volunteers, former England International Nan Williams has undertaken most of this research.
+One of the Museum’s Volunteers, former England International Nan Williams has undertaken most of this research and produced a first draft.
 Nan herself played at Wembley in the 1960s and this gives a very personal feel to the stories recorded.
-The Hockey Museum plans to publish this amazing story as a book in the coming year.
+Chris Russell Vick, another of THM's volunteers (and Mary Russell Vick's daughter) is now editing the work and The Hockey Museum plans to publish this amazing story as a book in the not too distant future.